-Maine Data Glimpse: Employment Changes among Maine Households During the Pandemic
+Maine Data Glimpse: Mental Health of Maine Adults During the Pandemic

-November 2, 2020 – JTGF News & UpdatesAnalysis from Jessica Carson, Ph.D. and Sarah Boege at Carsey School of Public Policy at the University of New Hampshire and commissioned by the John T. Gorman Foundation.
-This Data Glimpse focuses on education data from Phase 2 of the U.S. Census Bureau Household Pulse Survey.
-Collected from mid-August 2020 through April 2021.
+June 9, 2021 – JTGF News & UpdatesAnalysis from Jessica Carson, Ph.D. and Sarah Boege at Carsey School of Public Policy at the University of New Hampshire and commissioned by the John T. Gorman Foundation.
+This Data Glimpse describes mental health data from the U.S. Census Bureau Household Pulse Survey collected from mid-August 2020 through April 2021.
 Pooling these data across several months allows for a large-enough sample size to conduct Maine-specific analysis by demographics.
 Although these estimates pool data across a…

 Spring 2021 John T. Gorman Fellowship Updates